romytz/TCP-Server/README.md

 A simple TCP server implemented in Go, designed to accept multiple client connections, read incoming messages, and respond dynamically.

-This project was built to practice client-server networking concepts and to demonstrate Go’s concurrency model using Goroutines and channels.
+This project was built to practice client-server networking concepts and to demonstrate Go’s concurrency model using Goroutines, channels, and synchronization primitives like WaitGroups.

 ## 📦 Project Structure

-- `main.go` — Entry point; starts the server.
+- `main.go` — Entry point; starts the server and handles shutdown
-- `server.go` — Server logic: listening, accepting connections, reading data.
+- `server.go` — Server logic: listening, accepting connections, reading data
-- `message.go` — Definition of the `Message` struct.
+- `message.go` — Definition of the `Message` struct

 ## 🚀 How to Run